deopr/nvidia-470xx-kernel-6.12-patches/README.md

 It's version-independent, so the 550.x package from the repos works fine with our 470.256.02 kernel module.

+## Compatibility
+Currently Debian/Ubuntu only (dpkg, update-initramfs).
+Other distros: the build/patch steps are universal, but you'll need to adapt `configure_system()` for your initramfs tool (dracut, mkinitcpio) and package paths.

 ## Known Limitations

 - `os_lookup_user_io_memory()` (IO-memory PTE lookup) fails — only affects user-space IO mappings, not desktop/rendering